 Latin America is a region characterized by multiple histories, a complex combination of native and world cultures and politics, a distinguished literary tradition, and a dynamic international presence.
 The United States has longstanding ties to this region, as well as with Latino populations within its borders, and this provides a compelling reason to educate students about Latin America as they seek to become active, informed citizens.
-Students who minor in Latin American studies will undertake the study of the region’s society and culture, drawing from such disciplines as anthropology, archaeology, economics, history, language, literature, and political science.
+Students who minor in Latin American and Latinx studies will undertake the study of the region’s society and culture, drawing from such disciplines as anthropology, archaeology, economics, history, language, literature, and political science.
 They will gain an understanding of the diversity and influence of Latin America and learn to think critically about a foreign region from an interdisciplinary perspective.

 - Latinidades: Reconfiguring Identities in the U.S.